 How We Tested Women’s Hiking Shoes

-We updated this review again in May of 2024.
-We added six new pairs of hiking shoes to recommend for 2024, and the Danner Trail 2650 narrowly edged out the La Sportiva Mutant as our best overall hiking shoe.
+This review originally ran in June of 2023.
+Since then, our testing team has logged additional mileage in our original picks as well as tested new options.
+We first updated this review in October of 2023 with additional picks and testing notes.
+We updated this review again in May 2024, by adding six new pairs of hiking shoes, and the Danner Trail 2650 narrowly edged out the La Sportiva Mutant as our best overall hiking shoe.
 We also removed some of our previous picks, including outdated versions of hiking shoes and out-of-stock hiking shoes.
+Our most recent update was in November 2024, with a few new picks and updated navigation.
 We will continue to add to this review as we test additional shoes and add any additional information that arises after spending more time on the trails.

 Women’s Hiking Shoes Buyer’s Guide